mohae/json2go/cmd/json2go/README.md

 Keys with underscores, `_`, are converted to MixedCase.
 Keys starting with characters that are invalid for Go variable names have those characters discarded, unless they are a number, `0-9`, which are converted to their word equivalents.
 All fields are exported and the JSON field tag for the field is generated using the original JSON key value.

-By default, json2go will read the JSON from `stdin` and write it to `stdout`.
+By default, json2go will read the JSON from `stdin` and write the output to `stdout`.
 Both a source file and destination file can be specified.
-When the output destination is a file, the JSON used to generate the struct definition can also be written to a file.
+When the output destination is a file, the JSON used to generate the struct definition can also be written to a file by using either the `-writejson` or `-w` flag.
 The filename will be the same as the Go output file except it will have the `.json` extension.

-The default package name for the generated Go source is `main`, this can be overridden using either the `-pkg` or `-p` flags.
+The default package name for the generated Go source is `main`, this can be overridden using either the `-pkg` or `-p` flag.

 The generated source can include the import statement for `encoding/json` by using either the `-addimport` or `-a` flag.